JDwangmo/sentiment_classification/README.md

 ### Overview:
 This repository is about English text sentiment classification tasks.
 The dataset has been collected from several paper.
 Some experiments is reproduced using python.
 I will maintain a list for several papers using these data and make comparison of results.
+###### See also
+http://neuro.imm.dtu.dk/wiki/Sentiment_analysis: The more detailed information of sentiment analysis can be learned from here, including concepts, data set, related papers...

 ### [Data Detail](https://github.com/JDwangmo/sentiment_classification/tree/master/dataset/公开数据集.xlsx)